 1. Process Failure.

-A process failure is an unintentional and temporary noncompliance with Categorical Wastewater Pretreatment Standards because of factors beyond the reasonable control of the user.
-An upset does not include noncompliance caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation;
+A process failure is an unintentional and temporary noncompliance with the District’s Pretreatment Program and this Ordinance because of factors beyond the reasonable control of the user.
+An upset does not include noncompliance caused by operational error, improperly designed treatment facilities, inadequate treatment facilities, lack of preventive maintenance, or careless or improper operation.

-A process failure shall constitute an affirmative defense to an action brought for noncompliance with Categorical Wastewater Pretreatment Standards if the requirements of paragraph (C), below, are met;
+A process failure shall constitute an affirmative defense to an action brought for noncompliance with the District’s Pretreatment Program and this Ordinance if the requirements of paragraph (C), below, are met.

 A user who wishes to establish the affirmative defense of process failure shall demonstrate, through properly signed, contemporaneous operating logs, or other relevant evidence that:

-A process failure occurred and the user can identify the cause(s) of the process failure;
+A process failure occurred, and the user can identify the cause(s) of the process failure and

 The facility was at the time being operated in a prudent manner and in compliance with applicable operation and maintenance procedures; and

-The user has submitted the following information to the General Manager within twenty-four (24) hours of becoming aware of the process failure [if this information is provided orally, a written submission must be provided within five (5) days]:
+The user has submitted the following information to the District Manager within twenty-four (24) hours of becoming aware of the process failure [if this information is provided orally, a written submission must be provided within five (5) days]:

-A description of the indirect discharge and cause of noncompliance;
+A description of the indirect discharge and cause of noncompliance;.

-The period of noncompliance, including exact dates and times or, if not corrected, the anticipated time the noncompliance is expected to continue;
+The period of noncompliance, including exact dates and times or, if not corrected, the anticipated time the noncompliance is expected to continue;.

-Steps being taken and/or planned to reduce, eliminate, and prevent recurrence of the noncompliance;
+Steps being taken and/or planned to reduce, eliminate, and prevent recurrence of the noncompliance.

-In any enforcement proceeding, the user seeking to establish the occurrence of a process failure has the burden of proof;
+In any enforcement proceeding, the user seeking to establish the occurrence of a process failure has the burden of proof.

-Users shall have the opportunity for a judicial determination on any claim of process failure only in an enforcement action brought for noncompliance with Categorical Wastewater Pretreatment Standards; and
+Users shall have the opportunity for a judicial determination on any claim of process failure only in an enforcement action brought for noncompliance with the District’s Pretreatment Program and this Ordinance; and

-Users shall control production of all discharges to the extent necessary to maintain compliance with Categorical Wastewater Pretreatment Standards upon reduction, loss, or failure of its treatment facility until the facility is restored or an alternative method of treatment is provided.
+Users shall control production of all discharges to the extent necessary to maintain compliance with the District’s Pretreatment Program and this Ordinance upon reduction, loss, or failure of its treatment facility until the facility is restored or an alternative method of treatment is provided.
 This requirement applies in the situation where, among other things, the primary source of power of the treatment facility is reduced, lost, or fails.

 2. Bypass.